 Step 5: Draw bacteriostatic water

 Insert the syringe needle into the BAC water vial.
 Tip the vial upside down.
-Pull the plunger back to your desired volume.
+Pull the plunger back to the desired volume.
 Remove any air bubbles by tapping the syringe and pushing them back into the vial.

 Step 6: Add water to the peptide vial